What is Form 1095-B: Health Coverage

 Those who have health insurance that meets the standards of the law may receive Form 1095-B directly from their health care insurer and from employers who have less than 50 full-time employees (small businesses).

 Minimum essential coverage

 You may receive a copy of Form 1095-B if your insurance provides what the Affordable Care Act calls "minimum essential coverage."
-This is the minimum level of benefits your insurance must provide for you to avoid paying the penalty.
+This is the minimum level of benefits your insurance must provide for you under the Act.
 The following types of insurance provide minimum essential coverage:

 - Any plan sponsored by an employer.
 This includes employer-sponsored coverage for retirees and "COBRA" coverage for former employees.